Dublin landmarks

 Entrances on Nassau Street and College Green, Old Library, Apr - Sept 8.30am - 17.00pm Mon - Sat, Sun and some holidays 09.30am - 17.00pm , Oct - Mar, Mon - Sat 9.30-17.00, Sun.
 12.00-16.30.
 Chapel by appointment only.
 Douglas Hyde Gallery during exhibitions only.

 Queen Elizabeth I founded the college in 1592 on the site of the Augustinian monastery of All Saints.
-At that time it was on the outskirts of town.
-Until the late 19th century, Trinity College was reserved for Protestants only.
-Writers Samuel Beckett and Oliver Goldsmith and author Edmund Burke studied here.
+At that time it stood on the outskirts of the city.
+Until the end of the 19th century, however, Trinity College was reserved for Protestants only.
+The writers Samuel Beckett and Oliver Goldsmith as well as the author Edmund Burke studied here.

-The old library and the treasury are worth seeing.
-The building was constructed between 1712 and 1732 based on plans by Thomas Burke.
-He also designed many of the English fortifications.
+The Old Library and the Treasury are worth seeing.
+The building was built between 1712 and 1732 according to plans by Thomas Burke, who also designed many of the English fortifications.

 The Treasury and the Long Room

-The treasury displays the library's artworks.
-The Book of Kells (c.
-800), a manuscript of the Four Gospels which was in Kells Abbey until the 17th century.
-Also found are the Book of Durrow, (c.
-700), a manuscript of the Gospels, and the Book of Armagh, (c.
-807).
-It also contains the Vitae of Saint Patrick and Saint Martin, and Saint Patrick's Confession.
-The Book of Dimma, (ca. 1150), contains the Four Gospels and liturgical texts.
+The Treasury displays the library's works of art.
+The Book of Kells (ca. 800), a manuscript of the Four Gospels, which was kept in the monastery of Kells until the 17th century.
+Next to it is the Book of Durrow (ca. 700), a manuscript of the Gospels, as well as the Book of Armagh (ca. 807).
+It also contains the lives of Saint Patrick and Saint Martin, as well as the confession of Saint Patrick.
+The Book of Dimma (ca. 1150), contains the Four Gospels and liturgical texts.

 The Long Room consists of 20 alcoves filled with books.
 Above is the gallery, which was later added to make room for books.
 In this room is a harp discovered in Limerick in the 18th century and made of willow wood.
 She is over 500 years old.